ceprdata/frontline-workers/README.md

 1. Download cepr_acs_1418_beta_frontline.dta from 'data' (a zipped version of the data file can also be downloaded [here](http://ceprdata.org/wp-content/acs/data/cepr_acs_1418_beta_frontline.dta.zip))
-2. Recode any variables: raw industry and occupation variables are in the dataset see frontline-workers_acs_socp18.do and frontline-workers_acs.do ind3d_18 see also frontlie-workers_acs_ind3d_18 for cepr's coding of frontline industries
+2. Recode any variables: raw industry and occupation variables are in the dataset see frontline-workers_acs_socp18.do and frontline-workers_acs_ind3d_18.do see also frontlie-workers_acs_indocc.do for cepr's coding of frontline industries
 3. Run frontline-workers_tables.do to replicate national/state numbers in CEPR's release
 4. If you want variables that are not in this dataset, please contact us: rho@cepr.net or brown@cepr.net.